 [Note: If you have not read any of the previous posts in this series, some of what I just said may not make much sense to you.
 If you want to catch up, I recommend you hop over to my Table of Contents and start reading somewhere near the beginning of the 5-part series on “Simplifying the Complex”.
 But if you want to keep reading, no problem.
 Much of what I will be discussing will stand on its own.]

-For your easy reference, I will again list the key attributes of a complex adaptive system:
+For your easy reference, I will again layout the 4 key attributes and general system dynamics of a complex adaptive system:

 Complex systems begin with individual components called autonomous agents, which make decisions and produce results in the system.
 To be complex, a system:

 - Requires diversity in the types of agents.
 If they are diverse, they will respond differently to various inputs, producing more varied results.

 - Requires connectedness. …The agents must have a way to contact one another.

 - Requires interdependence, which means that the agents influence one another.